siddhi-io/siddhi-io-file/README.md

 Features Supported
 ------------------
  - File source
-   -- Multiple sources can be defined.
+    - Multiple sources can be defined.
-   -- Enables WSO2 Stream Processor to receive messages from files.
+    - Enables WSO2 Stream Processor to receive messages from files.
  - File sink
-   -- Multiple sinks can be defined.
+   - Multiple sinks can be defined.
-   -- Enables WSO2 Stream Processor to publish messages to files.
+   - Enables WSO2 Stream Processor to publish messages to files.
  - File tailing capability
-   -- Enable Stream Processor to tail a specific file.
+   - Enable Stream Processor to tail a specific file.

 Prerequisites for using the feature
 ------------------
  - Siddhi Stream should be defined
  - Stream processor should be running.
-  siddhi:

-     extensions:

-       -extension:
-        name: 'file'
-        namespace: 'source'

-       -extension:
-        name: 'http'
-        namespace: 'sink'

 Deploying the feature
 ------------------
  Feature can be deploy as a OSGI bundle by putting jar file of component to Wso2SPHome/lib directory of SP 4.0.0 pack.